rsm-gh/phantom-player/README.md

 B) By selecting multiple rows:

-You will be asked to select a directory, and the player will try to find the missing videos by matching their exact name.
+You will be asked to select a directory, and the player will try to find all the missing videos by matching their exact name.

 **The font-colors depend on your Desktop theme.*